 Grants for Artists' Progress (GAP), are unrestricted project-based grants of \$1,500 for artists working in all disciplines across Washington State.
 In 2023, Artist Trust will support artists who are Black, Indigenous, and People of Color (BIPOC) residing in King County, and artists of all backgrounds residing outside King County.
-In 2023, Artist Trust will award 65 GAPs to be distributed in six regions across Washington State: East, North Central, Puget Sound, South Central, West, and King County.
+In 2023, Artist Trust will award 65 GAPs to be distributed to six regions across Washington State: East, North Central, Puget Sound, South Central, West, and King County.

-We define BIPOC artists as individuals identifying as one or more of the following ethnicities:
+We define BIPOC artists as individuals identifying as one or more of the following ethnicities: Alaskan Native, Asian/Asian American/Pacific Islander or Hawaiian, Black/African/African American, Latinx, Middle Eastern, Native American or Indigenous, or South Asian.

-• Alaskan Native

-- Asian/Asian American/Pacific Islander or Hawaiian

-- Black/African/African American

-- Latinx

-- Middle Eastern

-- Native American or Indigenous

-- South Asian

-For support with your application and a map of the counties in each region, see page 5.
+For support with your application and a list of the counties in each region, see page 5.

-WHO IS FLIGIBLE
+WHO IS ELIGIBLE